Welcome to today's edition of the Rush 24-7 podcast.

 Calls her woman of the hour.

-The politico says a producer at ABC told them the White House went with Robin Roberts because of her personal rapport, their friendship, the past interviews, but also her race and her age.
+The Politico says a producer at ABC told them, the White House went with Robin Roberts because of her personal rapport, their friendship, the past interviews, but also her race and her age.

 Why bring a journalist into this scam?

-You know, the I'll tell you something else.
+You know, I'll tell you something else.

 One of the strongest demographics opposing same-sex marriage is black women.